ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/README.md

 The first set of experiments aims at illustrating the simulation speed improvement resulting from the introduction of the Simulink Functions.
 This relates to Sections III - A & B of the paper.

+Please refer to section [docs/analysing-the-simulation-speed-improvement.md](./docs/analysing-the-simulation-speed-improvement.md).

 #### Testing on a Momentum-based Whole-body Torque Controller

-The experiment tests the simulator on controller performing a complex trajectory.
+This set of experiments tests the simulator on a controller performing a complex trajectory.
 For this purpose we integrated the simulator library, configured to emulate the iCub humanoid robot model with 23 degrees of freedom, with a momentum-based whole-body torque controller.
 The controller task balances the robot on a single foot while performing dynamic motions with the arms and the free leg.
 This relates to Section III - C of the paper.

 #### Comparing our Simulator with Gazebo